-- i) When a reviewable call is challenged, the VR operator will find, through the various camera angles available, the best view of the incident. - ii) The VR operator will then send the video to a screen attached to the Chair Umpire's chair. - iii) The Chair Umpire will review the video and determine if there is clear evidence to support the original decision or to overturn the decision. - iv) If there is no clear evidence, then the original decision stands.
+- VR requests must be made in a timely manner and the nature of the request clearly communicated. - ii) When Video Review is requested, the VR operator will find, through the various camera angles available, the best view of the incident. - iii) The VR operator will then send the video to a screen attached to the Chair Umpire's chair. - iv) The Chair Umpire will review the video and determine if there is clear evidence to support the original decision or to overturn the decision.

+v) If there is no clear evidence, then the original decision stands and shall not be recorded as a lost VR.